Incremental Data-Driven Policy Synthesis via Game Abstractions: Acknowledgments

 These assumptions imply that our framework only requires state measurements without requiring the noise measurements.
 It relies only on the knowledge of the support of the noise without requiring any information about its probability distribution or access to independent noise samples.
 This allows for practical settings in which observations are easily obtainable, for example, by recording the system in either open- or closed-loop operation.
+We note that using conservative values for both the Lipschitz constants and the noise support preserves the soundness of our approach.